phetsims/phet-info/checklists/code_review_checklist.md

 ## **Performance**

-- [ ] Play with sim, identify any obvious performance issues (e.g. animation that pauses or "hitches").
-Refer to the issue documenting performance testing and sign-off.
+- [ ] Play with sim, identify any obvious performance issues.
+Examples: animation that slows down with large numbers of objects; animation that pauses or "hitches" during garbage collection.
 - [ ] If the sim uses WebGL, does it have a fallback?
 Does the fallback perform reasonably well? (run with query parameter `webgl=false`)

 ## **Usability**